harsilspatel/monarch-aerodynamics/README.md

 - [todos](#todos)

 ## intro
-I am working closely with the currently Aero team lead -- Viencent He -- to assist the team perform a smooth transition, to perform CFD simulations, from Monash Workstations to MonARCH clusters.
-Furthermore, I will assist the team automate the process of backing up of the resulting data files to the team drives for the analysis.

-We will be reaching out to the monARCH team to help you get access to the clusers.
-Please note that, in the event of misuse of the provided computation credits, Vince reserves the rights to terminate your access to the clusters.
+Hi there,

+If you're reading this, it is likely that you are one of the members of the aerodynamics team working on the CFD simulations for the bike.
+And if you are, I have some good news for you! ^_^

-This guide, by no means, is an exhaustive list of commands you will need to remember.
-I will be running induction workshop(s) to help the team get up and running with basic linux commands and monARCH systems.
-Additionally, after consulting Vince, I will establish and articulate the a framework for organising the project in the workshop(s).
+I have been working closely with your team lead -- Vincent He -- to assist the team perform a smooth transition from Monash Workstations to MonARCH clusters, to perform the simulations.
+Consequently, I have created this repository to equip you with the essential information that you will need in order to operate the clusters.
+However, this documentation does not contain an exhaustive list of commands that you will ever need to execute.
+Therefore, to assist you with the basic linux commands and MonARCH systems I will be running introductory workshop(s).
+Additionally, after consulting Vince, I will establish and articulate a workflow and a framework for organising the project in the upcoming team meetings.
+In regards to getting the permissions for operating on the project we will soon be reaching out to the MonARCH team to help you get access to the clusers ;)

+Furthermore, my responsibilities will include, but will not be limited to, keeping this repository up-to-date as per the team requirements and assisting the team automate the process of backing up the resulting data files to the team drives for the analysis :D

-Should you need any further help, please do not hesitate to contact me or Vince on Slack.
+Should you need any assistance or if there is anything in the documentation that is not articulated well, please do not hesitate to contact me or Vincent on Slack :)

 ## usage
 ### slurm commands